Rivier Ranked Top Nursing School in New Hampshire

 The expansion of our aging population advances the need for practitioners to manage critical illnesses.
 Rivier’s Adult Gerontology – Acute Care Nurse Practitioner program prepares you to treat complex health issues in acute care settings.

-Nursing Schools Almanac 2024 has recognized Rivier’s exceptional nursing education, ranking the University as the #1 nursing school in NH!
+Nursing Schools Almanac has recognized Rivier’s exceptional nursing education, ranking the University as the #1 nursing school in NH.

-Rivier University has been named the #1 online college in New Hampshire by Intelligent.com, a trusted resource for higher education programs.
+Rivier University’s AG-ACNP program has been named the top online nurse practitioner program in New Hampshire by RegisteredNursing.org.

 Rivier University is ranked as the #1 nursing school in New Hampshire and a top 50 private nursing school nationally by Nursing Schools Almanac.
 Our online nurse practitioner programs rank #6 in the nation by Nurse Practitioner Online.